Robin harmonic measure with a variable permeability parameter: Harmonic measure and Green functions

-where $\xi_x$ is a corkscrew point for $x$ at scale $\lambda r$.
-We can then connect the various $\xi_x$ to a corkscrew point $\xi_r$ for $x_0$ at scale $r$ with Harnack chains of length $L\le C\log(\lambda^{-1})+C\le \log(CA^{C(2-n+d-\frac{d}{q})})$, and the interior Harnack inequality ends the proof. \end{proof} During the preparation of the final manuscript we learned that results intersecting with ours were recently obtained, simultaneously and independently, in \cite{WaYY}.
-Let us list, however, key differences.
-The authors in \cite{WaYY} allow for $n= 2$ and the end point exponent $\frac{d}{d-n+2}$, while we are restricted to $n>2$ and integrability larger than $\frac{d}{d-n+2}$.
-On the other hand, we prove local Hölder continuity for solutions (through a boundary Harnack inequality with general Robin data) and they are restricted to the global H\"older continuity estimates (using boundedness of solutions and some oscillation estimates for local solutions with homogeneous Robin boundary data).
+\end{proof} During the preparation of the final manuscript, we learned that results intersecting with ours were recently obtained, simultaneously and independently, in \cite{WaYY}.
+Let us, however, list the key differences.
+The authors in \cite{WaYY} allow for $n= 2$ and the endpoint exponent $\frac{d}{d-n+2}$, while we are restricted to $n>2$ and integrability larger than $\frac{d}{d-n+2}$.
+On the other hand, we prove local H\"older continuity for solutions (through a boundary Harnack inequality with general Robin data) and they are restricted to the global H\"older continuity estimates (using boundedness of solutions and some oscillation estimates for local solutions with homogeneous Robin boundary data).
 As far as the harmonic measure goes, the definitions themselves have a different dependence on the parameter $a$, and so do the resulting quantitative estimates (in particular, ours go across all scales and allow for $a=0$ seamlessly, while the bound \cite{WaYY} applies to small scales only).
-Yet, one has to admit, the two papers are devoted to generalization in roughly the same direction, and quite a few results are translatable.
+Yet one has to admit that the two papers are devoted to generalization in roughly the same direction, and quite a few results are translatable.
 Neither of the teams knew about the work of the other. \cprime{'}